 - Specify the pdfwrite device or use the ps2pdf script. - Specify the -dPDFX option.
-It provides the document conformity and forces -dCompatibilityLevel=1.3. - Specify -sColorConversionStrategy=Gray, -sColorConversionStrategy=CMYK or -sColorConversionStrategy=UseDeviceIndependentColor (RGB is not allowed).
-If you plan to create a device-independent color PDF file then you should set the ProcessColorModel using -sProcessColorModel=DeviceGray or -sProcessColorModel=DeviceCMYK. - Specify a PDF/X definition file before running the input document.
+It provides the document conformity and forces -dCompatibilityLevel=1.3. - Specify -sColorConversionStrategy=Gray, -sColorConversionStrategy=CMYK or -sColorConversionStrategy=UseDeviceIndependentColor (RGB is not allowed). - Specify a PDF/X definition file before running the input document.
 It provides additional information to be included into the output document.
-A sample PDF/X definition file may be found in gs/lib/PDFX\def.ps.
+A sample PDF/X definition file may be found in gs/lib/PDFX_def.ps.
 You will need to modify the content of this file; in particular you must alter the /ICCProfile so that it points to a valid ICC profile for your OutputCondition.
 The string '(...)' defining the ICCProfile must be a fully qualified device and path specification appropriate for your Operating System. - If a registered printing condition is applicable, specify its identifier in the PDF/X definition file.
 Otherwise provide an ICC profile and specify it in the PDF/X definition file as explained below. - Provide a DefaultRGB resource file in the ColorSpace resource category.
 Either define it in the PDF/X definition file, or provide a definition of gs/Resource/ColorSpace/DefaultRGB.gs/Resource/ColorSpace/DefaultRGB is usually distributed with Ghostscript, its content may not necessarily satisfy your needs, see below.

-Note: Unless -dNOSAFER is specified (NOT recommended!) the ICC profile will be read using the SAFER file permissions; you must ensure that the profile is in a directory which is readable according to the SAFER permissions, or that the file itself is specifically made readable.
+Note: Unless -dNOSAFER is specified (NOT reccomended!) the ICC profile will be read using the SAFER file permissions; you must ensure that the profile is in a directory which is readable according to the SAFER permissions, or that the file itself is specifically made readable.
 See -dSAFER for details of how to set file permissions for SAFER.

 As mentioned above, the PDF/X definition file provides special information, which the PDF/X-3 standard requires.
-You can find a sample file in gs/lib/PDFX\def.ps, and edit it according to your needs.
+You can find a sample file in gs/lib/PDFX_def.ps, and edit it according to your needs.
 The file follows Postscript syntax and uses the operator pdfmark to pass the special information.
 To ease customisation the lines likely to need editing in the sample file are marked with the comment % Customize.
 They are explained below.